dpachec/extinction/README.md

 Use power_analysis to reproduce the theta power results (Fig. 2)

-Use contrast_based_RSA.m to reproduce the main effects of item stability and item specificity (Figs. 3-4)
+Use contrast_based_RSA.m to reproduce the main effects of item stability and item specificity (Figs. 3-4).
+To generate neural RSMs, use the script create_neural_RSMs.m.

-Use trial_level_analysis.m to perform the coordination analyses in all ROIs (Figs 3-5)
+Use trial_level_analysis.m to perform the coordination analyses in all ROIs (Figs 3-5).
+To extract trial level estimates of item stability and context specificity, use extract_tr_lev_stab_cxt_spec.m